automex/cmb2-dutch-license-plate-field/README.md

 ## Credits

-* This plugin makes use of a license plate formatter created by @koenoe https://github.com/koenoe/kentekenplaat
+* The formatter used in this license plate field is created by @koenoe https://github.com/koenoe/kentekenplaat
 * The font used for the license plate field is "Kenteken" from LeFly Fonts http://lefly.vepar.nl/